mrmasterplan/TankWarsCodeChallenge/README.md

 To start the game locally:
 - Run "python tankwars_game_server.py".
-- Optionally change server settings (such as what and how many bots to play against in "server_settings.py".
+- Optionally change server settings (such as which bots to play against in "server_settings.py").

 ## Enjoy!